 Robb Burnham is an illustratrator also known as WACSO: Walkin’ Around Checkin’ Stuff Out.
 A Tangletown resident for over 20 years, Robb has done thousands of drawings of our neighborhood.
 His design features two very well known aspects of the Tangletown neighborhood: the water tower and airplanes.
 He wrote, “The first time I stumbled upon the water tower I was in awe of how great it was…it’s like you’ve found a treasure”.

-Charlotte DeVaughn is now a senior at Washburn High School.
+Charlotte DeVaughn was a student at Washburn High School at the time of submission.
 She created her piece in an art class taught by Washburn teacher Nancy Hinz.
 She wrote, “As a mixed (African American/White) teenage girl, I see the world through a lot of different lenses.
 I am still figuring out my identity and am using my art to help me.
 I have lived in Minneapolis for most of my life and have been exposed to people of different colors, genders, ages, backgrounds, and stories.
 I love being a part of such a beautifully diverse city.
 I hope to use my art to inspire others to explore their own identity while celebrating the diversity around them.”